TysonStanley/tysonstanley.github.io/_posts/2019-10-11-speed_of_joins.md

 library(bench)
 {% endhighlight %}

+Note that on my machine, `data.table` by default uses 4 threads.
+You can see this by using:

+{% highlight r %}
+getDTthreads()
+{% endhighlight %}

+    ## 4

-And we’ll set a random number seed.
+And don't forget to set a random number seed so our random number work can be replicated.

 {% highlight r %}
 set.seed(84322)